Life in the Loop: a Ringworld essay

 Structural engineering is anything in the Universe that embodies the interaction of stress and strain; wherever there is gravity, there is stress and strain and, thus, all things must concern the structural engineer.
 The duty of all structures is to maintain the status quo and so each structure must somehow generate adequate deflective forces to oppose the loads that they have to carry because there is, and there can be, no truly rigid material.
 Imaginatively, Larry Niven transmuted planetary materials into "scrith," a new material of extraordinary strength able to resist the stress and strain caused by centrifugal forces.
 Situated exactly at the event horizon of a Kerr black hole, transiting material such as urban detritus sent into collision by intent may send its annihilation energy outward (away from the hole) to the intercepting Ringworld-like civilization; garbage, trash and other wastes sent into a Kerr black hole would permit the extraction of energy from the shell-region, called the ergosphere, located between the stationary limit and the event horizon.
 Lin-Xin Li at Princeton University Observatory announced, during AD 2000, his model for a Kerr black hole energy-production device (with an efficiency of ~29%) that can, theoretically, operate for an indeterminate period of cosmological time.

-Larry Niven's novel Ringworld is located about a Sun-like star far, far away from Earth's Sun.
+Larry Niven's novel Ringworld is located about a Sun-like star far from Earth's Sun.
 Ringworld mysteriously protects itself with an automatic movable anti-solar flare screen.
 It is a fictive ~2 × 1030 g topless box-shaped metal band around EC-1572's equator.
 Niven conjured a dense, unreflective, gray-colored metallic Ringworld construction material-dubbed with the invented appellation "scrith" – which endows Ringworld with material near-indestructibility.
 Now obsolete, a "crith" is the mass of one liter of hydrogen at 273.16 K and pressure of 101,325 N/m2.
 Someday, Niven's scrith may be manufacturable through quantum-mechanical bonding between artificial atoms; designer atoms formed of artificial molecules, may result from promising R&D pioneered since 1997 at the Walter Schottky Institute (founded 1986) in Munich, FRG.
 A perfected scrith might become the first uniform construction material humans ever get to work with!
 An 10 April 2000 report convincingly indicates that when an electron in a hydrogen atom is accelerated to nearly the speed of light, the electron behaves as if it were a large ring of electric charge around the atom's nucleus-pictured in computer simulations, it looks like Ringworld in sub-microscopic form!

 The density of an atomic nucleus is ~1014 g/cm3 if the Earth had the same density, it would be a sphere ~240 m in radius.
 Supposedly abandoned by its alien macroengineer-constructors, a derelict Ringworld, with an area equal to ~3 × 106 Earth surfaces, awaits settlement by ~3 × 1015 humans or their descendents.
 Ringworld's locks and fluid pumps maintain brine and freshwater circulations; soil erosion must be minimized, and ultimately reversed, in order to maintain the arranged biological functions of the interconnected ocean, rivers and lakes.
 Since the inner surface of the open-top box is never averted from EC-1572, Ringworld cannot dissipate solar heat.
 Exterior finned radiators extend outward into interstellar space, lending Ringworld the visual appearance from a distance of a spiky hula-hoop.
 It might be assumed that Ringworld is prepared for a modification if its primary becomes a Kerr black hole!
 Since the star it uses as an energy resource is Sunlike, Ringworld will sometime have to shorten its length eventually when EC-1572 becomes a rotating Kerr black hole with a diameter of ~3 km!
 Ringworld may be safer for life than a Dyson sphere because it would be a more effective shield against high-energy radiation produced by any gamma-ray burster within < 200 million astronomical units.
 Made of fabulous scrith >1 km thick, Ringworld is a protective shelter for radiation-sensitive life.